EXPLORE THE BRAIN HEALTH PROGRAM →

 While initially described as a state of being, it also functions as a skillful way of relating.

-I developed Kind Voice from my understanding of neurobiology, specifically what's called "reflective function" in attachment research.
+I developed Kind Voice from my understanding of neurobiology, specifically what's called "reflective functioning" in attachment research.

 Here is a slide that shows the definitions of mind and regulation: